sjspielman/phyphy/README.md

 + Please post questions and bugs to the [Issues page](https://github.com/sjspielman/phyphy/issues).

 + [This PDF](examples/json-fields.pdf) contains a reference describing the contents JSON fields in standard analyses.

+## Citation

+Forthcoming, but if you use this for a paper please stay tuned..